2017-18 Action Project Description

 - Your name, the school district/ charter network or municipality you are representing as a Fellow, and your connection to the district/ area.

 - Describe what you set out to accomplish with your Action Project.

 - Describe what you have accomplished so far (the "First Domino" you have knocked over).

 - Describe the ultimate (long term/ final) goal of your advocacy work and any immediate next steps.

 Examples of appropriate Action Project descriptions can be found on the ACTIVATE Fellow Directory.

 ACTION PROJECT DOCUMENTATION:

 Fellows are expected to document their process and progress towards their Action Project goal(s), keeping in mind how their work supports broader education community or city/ municipal goals.
 Project documentation should also outline how other advocates might replicate or adapt the project design in their own communities.
-Fellows are required to submit a succinct description of their of their Action Project for inclusion in the ACTIVATE Fellow Directory on the Arts for LA website upon completion of the program.
+Fellows are required to submit a succinct description of their Action Project for inclusion in the ACTIVATE Fellow Directory on the Arts for LA website upon completion of the program.
 Fellows are also encouraged to submit additional documentation of their advocacy work, which can include: photos, videos, event programs/ flyers, written reports, blog posts, etc. Documentation should tell the story from idea inception to project execution, including initial outcomes and next steps.

 Fellows may document their Action Project through one or more of the following:

 - Written summary or narrative (1000 words or less)